accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Using Docker makes the installation, setup, and maintenance of n8n much easier and more reliable through containerization.
 *   **Q: Is the setup secure?**
     A: Yes, the guide emphasizes security by using UFW firewall rules and configuring Nginx with free SSL certificates from Let's Encrypt for encrypted HTTPS connections.
+*   **Q: What are the core technologies for this setup?**
+    A: The core technologies are Docker for containerization, Nginx as a reverse proxy, and Certbot for SSL security, all running on a home server.

 © 2024 Accaderi.
 All rights reserved.